SusyQinqinYang/WhoRepresentsYou/README.md

 ## Deployment

-This has been deployed by using AWS.
+This can be deployed by using AWS.

 ## Built With